Menu

 EMA(Eastbound Management Agreement for the North Europe / Asia Trade)

-A fare agreement that has jurisdiction over Nordic/Asia routes.
-Since January 1992, the European Alliance has divided its jurisdiction into Japan/Europe, Far East/Europe, and Europe/Asia, and the EMA has jurisdiction over the return of the former European Union (East Asia).
+Fare agreements governing Nordic/Asia routes.
+From January 1992, the European Alliance will divide its jurisdiction into Japan/Europe, the Far East/Europe, and Europe/Asia, and the EMA will only be responsible for the return of the former European alliance (East).

 employee